 Amy J. Hauenstein

 Amy J. Hauenstein is the Director of Curriculum and Non-Degree Programs for the MSC program and Adjunct Faculty for the program.
 She is an experienced academic program administrator and manager, with expertise in formal and informal curriculum development, andragogy, and executive education.
 Her research investigates how the cumulative nature of an educational experience affects identity development with a focus on underserved, underrepresented students; the dynamics of developing and implementing interdisciplinary thematic curriculum; and the design and testing of mediated communities of practice.
-Hauenstein holds a B.A. in Integrated Social Sciences from The Ohio State University, a M.A. in Education from Ursuline College, and will earn her Ed.D in Curriculum Studies from DePaul University in 2017.
+Hauenstein holds a B.A. in Integrated Social Sciences from The Ohio State University, a M.A. in Education from Ursuline College, and an Ed.D in Curriculum Studies from DePaul University.

 CoursesWorkplace Learning and Communities of Practice